Booker scores 31, Suns dominate OT to beat Cavs 134-118 - WHIZ News

 Suns: F Jae Crowder missed his seventh game with a sprained right ankle. … Coach Monty Williams said it was “cool” that the Cavs signed Varejão.
 He noted the center’s impact on the game, saying there are coaches who teach the “Varejão screen” to their big men. … The Suns rank in the middle of the league in 3-point attempts (34.8 per game) and that’s fine with Williams.
 “I’d rather make more 3s than just jack up 3s,” he said. … Cleveland was the only team Phoenix didn’t play last season as two games between the teams were scheduled after the season was suspended in March.

-Cavaliers: Despite the Cavs falling short of their playoff goal and an assortment of problems, coach J.B.
-Bickerstaff believes he and his staff have made significant strides in their first full season.
+Cavaliers: Sexton reached 4,000 career points in his 200th career game, becoming the fourth-quickest Cleveland player to hit the plateau (LeBron James 166, Austin Carr 190, Kyrie Irving, 193). … Okoro added a season-best six assists. … Despite the Cavs falling short of their playoff goal and an assortment of problems, Bickerstaff believes he and his staff have made significant strides in their first full season.
 They fell a cultural shift is underway.
 “It’s a place where people want to be and a place other people want to come,” he said.
 “We’re not perfect, but we share the game and compete.
 We’re in Year 1 of something and the foundation has been laid.”

 UP NEXT